ballantynedewolf/devWolfChart/README.md

    - Fix viewport height problems in mobile browsers - they go into fullscreen mode on scroll down and it breaks the formatting.
 Again, use full viewport height always.
  - Setup index.htm & sw.js for pushing updates to users via a standard snackbar at foot.
  - Make config menu fieldsets collapse like their help section, preparing for having more config menu items.
- - Work out a way to use colorpicker to set Hue and Lightness but NOT Saturation of a small div, so that we can set up filter colours for right and left eyes.
-User views the div through a coloured filter and sets H and L to make it appear the same colour as a nearby div that is 50% grey.
-A good alternative would be to view through the glass filter a coloured letter against a 50% grey bg that disappears when you get the right setting
+ - Work out a way to set right and left filter colours for binocular vision tests.
+See an example at test_filter_colour.htm Any such config will necessarily be an average of the best setting for each filter alone.
+Would this need to be included in the config process or can the user work it our for herself?

 Ver1.8
  - fixed bug of bg colour not stored on first use.